-Professional, licensed counselors and pastoral counselors who provide mental-health counseling to members of the college community, including those who act in that role under the supervision of a licensed counselor, are not required to report any information about an incident to the police or Title IX coordinator without a victim's permission.
+Professional, licensed counselors and pastoral counselors who provide mental-health counseling to members of the University community and including those who act in that role under the supervision of a licensed counselor are not required to report any information about an incident to the police or Title IX coordinator without a victim's permission.
+Pastoral and professional counselors are encouraged, when they deem it appropriate, to inform the person(s) they are counseling of the University's procedures to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.